-The US Census underway.
 Census results shape the future of communities, as census data informs how billions of dollars in federal funds are distributed for health clinics.
 Census results shape the future of communities, as census data informs how billions of dollars in federal funds are distributed for health clinics, school lunch programs, disaster recovery initiatives, and other critical programs and services for the next 10 years.
-It is critical that every household in our region and Commonwealth complete their census form.
+This is why it is critical that every household in our region and Commonwealth complete their census form.

 Responses to the 2020 Census are confidential and protected by law and can only be used to produce statistics.
 Response rate tracking data by locality can be found on the NOVA Region Dashboard.

 Due to the COVID-ID pandemic, the U.S. Census Bureau adjusted it 2020 Census operations.
 Data collection concluded on October 15, 2020.
 Responses that were mailed by respondents with a postmark of October 15th or prior and received by October 22nd will be counted.
 The Commonwealth of Virginia had an overall response rate of 99.9% as of October 16, 2020.

 If someone visits your home to collect information for the 2020 Census, check to make sure that they have a valid ID badge, with their photograph, a U.S. Department of Commerce watermark, and an expiration date.
 Census workers may also carry Census Bureau bags and other equipment with the Census Bureau logo.
 If you still have questions about their identity, you can contact your Regional Census Center to speak with a Census Bureau representative.